 - How to Handle a No When Asking?

+How to climb up the career ladder?
+You need to create plan.
 This is easier said than done.
-But, if you work on the right tasks I’m confident you’ll get the promotion you deserve.
+But, if you work on the right tasks, I’m confident you’ll be able to ask for a promotion.

 Let’s look into how to ask for a promotion and move up the career ladder.